mtthuy22/mtthuy22/README.md

 # 💫 Welcome to my digital space

-***

 ## 🤓 I am ....

-***
-💻...aspiring junior frontend developer
+-💻...aspiring junior frontend developer
-🙋🏻‍♀️...in transition to tech field and looking for position, particularly in web and frontend development 📚...continuously learning to improve my coding and programming skills through IT courses 💡...hobbyist digital artist, longboard rider, geek and a self-proclaimed polyglot (CZ/EN/VN/FR/JP)
+-🙋🏻‍♀️...in transition to tech field and looking for position, particularly in web and frontend development -📚...continuously learning to improve my coding and programming skills through IT courses -💡...hobbyist digital artist, longboard rider, geek and a self-proclaimed polyglot (CZ/EN/VN/FR/JP)

 ## 💼 Languages and tools

-***